Adults should not have sex with children. I do not advocate paedophilia

 As a human rights campaigner, I would never advocate or condone child sex abuse.
-I have never advocated the abolition of the age of consent.
+I have never advocated the abolition of the age of consent or endorsed adults having sex with children.
+I deplore that.

 My dozens of articles and interviews have urged the partial decriminalisation of consenting, victimless behaviour involving young people of similar ages.
 For example: